-We are excited to continue this tradition of education and hope to play a part in not only helping you get out and enjoy rivers but also to perpetuate a love of rivers and just getting outside and having fun!
+We are excited to continue this tradition of education and hope to play a part in not only helping you to safely enjoy rivers but also to perpetuate a love of the outdoors as well.

 A private instructor and raft is an option for students wishing to row the entire Taos Box on their final day but is subject to availability and may incur additional costs.